(PTF) – Doctors from the Cleveland Clinic are changing their views on fat intake and cardiovascular disease.

 Chair of Cardiovascular Medicine at Cleveland Clinic, Steven Nissen, MD, states as far as eating butter goes, “It’s not a sin,”.

-A new report commissioned by the federal government changes the way fat intake is seen effecting cholesterol levels and artery damage.
+A new report commissioned by the federal government ((( Scientific Report of the 2015 Dietary Guidelines Advisory Committee))) changes the way fat intake is seen effecting cholesterol levels and artery damage.
 Overturning the common ways lipids are seen to impact heart disease, the study is sure to cause controversy among colleagues.

 High-levels of cholesterol in the blood continue to be associated with coronary artery disease, although, studies are showing that small dense LDL particles are doing the damage.